Tipping In Lanzarote

 Restaurants

-One thing to note if you usually pay by card, is that most restaurants don’t give you the option to add a tip to the total card payment, so you’ll need to make sure you have some cash with you or ask them to put more on the card.
+One thing to note if you usually pay by card, is that many restaurants don’t give you the option to add a tip to the total card payment, so you’ll need to make sure you have some cash with you.

 As always, check to see if there is a service charge on your bill – it’s rare here, but some places do it, and in that case, don’t tip.
 Also note that if the service has been poor, it’s perfectly normal to ask for that to be removed from the bill.